ofersabo/IBM-translation_models/README.md

 "--number_of_iterations" the number of iterations to run "--verbose" whether you want to see output throughout the training, i.e. the current iteration number.
-"--output_parameters_every_epoch" whether you want to store the parameters after every iteration
+"--output_parameters_every_epoch" whether you want to store the parameters after every iteration "--enhanced_smoothing" use the smoothing as it is described in this paper: "Improving IBM Word-Alignment Model 1"

 Here is the command I'm using to run model 1. python model_1.py --english_file_name ../data/hansards.e